The NJR provides a service to help NHS organisations achieve transparency in implant pricing

-The NJR decided to change the way that it is funded in 2014/15 to reduce its cost to the NHS
+The NJR changed the way it is funded to reduce its cost burden to the NHS

 NJR Surgeon and Hospital Profile